-Last year, as part of my quest to convince whoever will listen that USMLE scores aren’t as useful for residency selection as we act like they are, I wrote about how many points each USMLE Step 1 question is worth.
-I hypothesized that passing USMLE Step 1 probably required answering around 65% of questions correctly – which implied that each correctly-answered question thereafter was worth around 1 point.
+Back in 2019, as part of my quest to convince whoever will listen that USMLE scores aren’t as useful for residency selection as we act like they are, I wrote about how many points each USMLE Step 1 question is worth.
+I hypothesized that passing USMLE Step 1 probably required answering around 65% of questions correctly – which suggested that each correctly-answered question thereafter was worth around 1 point.

 But lately, I happened upon a piece of data that helps shed some light on this issue for a related exam.